Offirmo/offirmo-monorepo/stack--2022/5-incubator/active--no-pkg/bite-sized/lists/senior-dev/tech-bites--process.md

-progressive deployment strategy -- 04 Stage interval = Allow at least 10 minutes interval between each stage during progressive rollout to production environment so that it is long enough for alerts to trigger progressive deployment strategy -- 06 old stack retention time = Retain the old stack for at least 60 minutes as a reliable fallback option, so that we can promptly restore service if something goes wrong with the new version shortly after deployment progressive deployment strategy for controlled rollouts RACI matrix = project role and responsibility assignment chart that maps out every task, milestone, or key decision involved in completing a project and assigns which roles are Responsible, Accountable, Consulted or Informed rewrites https://medium.com/@herbcaudill/lessons-from-6-software-rewrite-stories-635e4c8f7c22 role and responsibility
+progressive deployment strategy -- 04 Stage interval = Allow at least 10 minutes interval between each stage during progressive rollout to production environment so that it is long enough for alerts to trigger progressive deployment strategy -- 06 old stack retention time = Retain the old stack for at least 60 minutes as a reliable fallback option, so that we can promptly restore service if something goes wrong with the new version shortly after deployment progressive deployment strategy for controlled rollouts RACI matrix = project role and responsibility assignment chart that maps out every task, milestone, or key decision to: Responsible, Accountable, Consulted or Informed rewrites https://medium.com/@herbcaudill/lessons-from-6-software-rewrite-stories-635e4c8f7c22 role and responsibility
 Safe Release Management (SRM) minimizing the customer impact from change-related incidents